-Lane Departure Warning (LDW) Light (2500/3500 Series)
+See Hill Descent Control (HDC) ⇔ 301.
+Lane Departure Warning (LDW) Light (2500/3500)

-This light is green if LDW is on and ready to operate.
+If equipped, this light is green if LDW is on and ready to operate.

 This light changes to amber and flashes to indicate that the lane marking has been crossed without using a turn signal in that direction.